settings icon

 Answer

-Aside from the resurrection, the story of Jesus feeding the 5,000 is the only miracle recorded in all four Gospels.
-Obviously, the Gospel writers considered this a significant miracle.
+Of all of Jesus’ many miracles, only the resurrection and the feeding of the 5,000 are recorded in all four Gospels.
+Obviously, the Gospel writers considered the feeding of 5,000 a significant miracle.
 When Christ fed the masses that day, He began with only “five barley loaves and two fish,” borrowed from a boy’s lunch (John 6:9).
 To feed 5,000 people with five loaves and two fish is indeed miraculous, but the Greek term used in Matthew 14:21 specifies males, and Matthew further emphasizes the point by adding, “Besides women and children.”
 Many Bible scholars believe the actual number fed that day could have been 15,000—20,000 people.

 Jesus’ disciples had wanted to send the people away because evening was approaching and they were in a remote place (Matthew 14:15).
 They knew the people needed to reach surrounding villages soon to buy food, find lodging, etc., or they would likely go hungry (Mark 6:36).
 But Christ had a better idea: “You give them something to eat” (Matthew 14:16).
 At this point, the disciples should have recalled the many miracles they had seen Jesus do.
 Perhaps some of them did, but Andrew asked, “What are [five loaves and two fish] for so many?”
 (John 6:9).
 And Philip exclaimed, “It would take more than half a year’s wages to buy enough bread for each one to have a bite!” (verse 7).